rhu682/blender-vanishing-point-tool/README.md

     - [ ] Have operator automatically create a camera "head-on" with the selected image
     - [ ] Have all calculations take place relative to the camera, not necessarily to x-axis
 - [ ] alignPlaneToCam() presumes that the image is a plane facing the x-axis.
 What if it isn't?
 Implement it differently to account for different directions (check the plane's normal and use that instead of the x-axis)
+- [ ] add functionality for 1 and 3 point perspective
+- [ ] add some fancy blender UI stuff with lines so that we don't have to use a plane

 ## Rohan's TODO's
 - [ ] Move testscript.py stuff to `_init_` and turn it into an addon